Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Killing people as Jack the Ripper in the Jack the Ripper DLC.

 Child dipshit detective Arthur Conan Doyle's bloodthirsty quips about actual murders.
 Houdini razzed Doyle good, I can't remember the book it's in.
+At one point I was dragged into a body-stacking brawl in the street while he stood a few feet away.
+"Did you enjoy that, Doyle.
+Little morbid shit."

 Rooks don't pay attention to GPS, if they commandeer a carriage it's random path time.
+Actually, I think they avoid going to the ending spot.
+More tests required.

 Rooks will sometimes commandeer driver's seat even if player is driving.

-Game mechanic "sitting in seat of carriage triggers Blighters in carriages that spawn right behind player; make electronic bell sound; repeat four times" feels very GTA-like.
+Game mechanic "sitting in seat of carriage triggers Blighters in carriages that spawn right behind player; make electronic bell sound; repeat four-eight times" feels very GTA-like.
 Not a compliment.
 Except for the bell sound.
 That's INNOVATION.

 XP value never indicated except with blue gauge that has no numerical display.

-"Meatier" missions to free boroughs like Child Liberation pay poorly; quick fun things that have no consequence like train robbery pay 3x-4x as much.
+"Meatier" missions to free boroughs like Child Liberation pay poorly; quick fun things that have no consequence like the train robbery pay 3x-4x as much.

 If you fast travel somewhere to get closer to the train robbery icon, it will have moved/disappeared because apparently you are not fast travelling, you're just time skipping.